-Agent tags can be used in Distribution, Consolidation and Script jobs to automate part of setup and make it more flexible.
+Agent tags can be used in Distribution, Consolidation, and Script jobs to automate part of the setup and make it more flexible.

-By default agents have two tags already set up, AGENT_NAME and AGENT_ID.
-These tags can be viewed and edited in Agents tab -> Edit tags.
+By default, agents have two tags already set up, AGENT_NAME and AGENT_ID.
+These tags can be viewed and edited in the Agents tab -> Edit tags.
 Tag names are allowed only in upper case - when creating and using them, tag values can be any case.
 No spaces are allowed, use underscore (_) instead.

 There are two places in Resilio Connect to use agent tags: when writing a script and when specifying directory paths.

 Using tags in commands and scripts

 Using tags in scripts is similar to using variables.
 Tags can be used in expressions and output.
-Default sample of using tags in commands is echoing job results into the log file.
+The default sample of using tags in commands is echoing job results into the log file.
 When specifying the command, tag prefix TAG_ shall be used.
-On Windows the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
+On Windows, the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
 The correct syntax of the command itself depends on the system.

-In this example script will remove the directory after job's completion from Source agent on Windows.
-Before creating this job, create new tag AGENT_ROLE with value SRC for the relevant agents.
+In this example script will remove the directory after the job's completion from the Source agent on Windows.
+Before creating this job, create a new tag AGENT_ROLE with value SRC for the relevant agents.